 Looking for a dating site you can trust?
 Search no more.

-How you keep your bedroom can reveal what kind of relationship you have, according to new research by the University of Texas.
+How you keep your bedroom can reveal what kind of relationship you have, according to research by the University of Texas.

 Led by researcher Lindsey Graham, the study shows the surroundings we choose affects us on a practical and psychological level.